AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Methods

 Decision-level fusion combined the statistical robustness of machine learning with the contextual depth of the LLM.
 Let $p_{\mathrm{ML}}\in[0,1]$ denote the classifier probability.
 For marginal confidence $\alpha<p_{\mathrm{ML}}<\beta$, the LLM generated a secondary estimate $p_{\mathrm{LLM}}$.
 The final probability was

 where $\mathbbm 1(\cdot)$ is the indicator function.
-Thresholds $\alpha$ and $\beta$ were selected from the development set at the break-even point of precision–recall and set to 0.2 and 0.6, respectively.
-This formulation ensures that the LLM prediction fully replaces the ML output in uncertain cases, while defaulting to the ML prediction when confidence is high.
-The LLM component was guided by a structured prompt that synthesized laboratory indicators, medication records, and clinical notes.
-This integration strategy allowed the system to leverage the statistical reliability of ML models and the contextual depth of LLMs, particularly in ambiguous or data-sparse scenarios.
+Thresholds $\alpha$ and $\beta$ were selected from the development set at the break-even point of precision–recall and set to 0.2 and 0.6, respectively. { This formulation ensures that in the marginal confidence region, the final prediction is computed as the average of the ML and LLM outputs, thereby moderating both sources of uncertainty while defaulting to the ML prediction alone when confidence is high. } The LLM component was guided by a structured prompt that synthesized laboratory indicators, medication records, and clinical notes.
+This integration strategy allowed the system to leverage the statistical reliability of ML models and the contextual depth of LLM, particularly in ambiguous or data-sparse scenarios.